Jujutsukaisen/ProbabilityPredicting/README.md

 ## Functions:

-- Log in to the system;
+- Log in to the application;
-- Nine-digit ids for each student;
+- Unique ids for each candidate;
 - The application language is English;
-- The application should allow the user to fill in student results;
+- The application should allow the user to fill in candidate results;
-- The application should show the level of experience gained when the manager requests;
+- The application should show the level of experience gained when the manager requests.
-- If the manager has forgotten the password for his account, he can fill in other data and restore them.

 ## UI Type: